shashikumar04433/DevOps-/End-to-End Tasks/Day12-Jenkins.md

 ```
 **4. Jenkinsfile Build**
 ```
-    Jenkins Pipeline defined in a jenkinsfile which stores the project source code repository.The jenkins file defines the stages and steps of the application.
+    Jenkins Pipeline defined in a jenkinsfile which stores the project source code repository.
+    The jenkins file defines the stages and steps of the application.
 ```

 **5. Multi-branch Pipeline Build**